 In January 2019, the Israeli government approved the export of pharmaceutical-grade cannabis and cannabis products.
-We anticipate that exports will begin once guidelines and processes are finalized by the relevant Israeli government agencies later this year, although the finalization process may take longer than anticipated.
 We may be required to obtain and maintain certain permits, licenses or other approvals from regulatory agencies in Israel in order to export our products out of Israel.
 In addition, the import of our pharmaceutical-grade cannabis products into other jurisdictions, such as Germany, the United Kingdom and other European Union member states, is subject to the regulatory requirements of each respective jurisdiction.
 In addition, the export and import of pharmaceutical-grade cannabis is subject to United Nations treaties establishing country-by-country quotas and our export and import permits are subject to these quotas, which could limit the amount of pharmaceutical-grade cannabis we can export to any particular country.